randeft-inc/work-sample-python/README.md

 ### Prerequisites

-The development environment is contained in a Docker Dev Environment, so the only things needed on your machine are:
+The development environment is contained in a Docker Dev Container, so the only things needed on your machine are:

 - [Git](https://git-scm.com/)
 - [Docker Desktop](https://docs.docker.com/desktop/release-notes/) (latest version)